Loading lesson…

 The big idea: deepfakes can hurt real people.
 Do not make them, do not share them, and if you see one, report it.
 Being kind online is one of the most powerful things you can do.

-What is the core idea behind "Deepfakes: When a Fake Looks Like Someone You Know"?
+What is the main idea of "Deepfakes: When a Fake Looks Like Someone You Know"?

-Which best describes the scope of "Deepfakes: When a Fake Looks Like Someone You Know"?
+Which action would help you apply "Deepfakes: When a Fake Looks Like Someone You Know" responsibly?